About us

 Angie Julian

-Angie first took on the role of Secretary to ARG UK as a volunteer in January 2011.
-Since 2016, thanks to generous grants from the Patsy Wood Trust and the Esmée Fairbairn Foundation, she has been able to work for us as National Coordinator on a part time basis.
-Angie coordinates the network of volunteer amphibian and reptile groups, liaising with the chairs and committees, and also administers the websites, our recording database - Record Pool, helps to organise meetings including the annual Herpetofauna Workers' Meeting, and is the first point of contact for national representation by ARG UK.
-Angie is also secretary of OxARG.
+Angela first took on the role of Secretary to ARG UK as a volunteer in January 2011.
+Since 2016, thanks to generous support from the Patsy Wood Trust, the Esmée Fairbairn Foundation and The Garfield Weston Foundation, she has been able to work for us as National Coordinator.
+Angela coordinates the network of 40 county-based volunteer amphibian and reptile groups, liaising with the chairs and committees, as well as leading national projects including 'Adders are Amazing!', 'Dragons in the Hills', the 'Scottish National Adder Survey' and 'Reconnecting Prisoners with the Natural World'.
+She also administers the ARG UK related websites, social media presence and umbrella insurance scheme; our recording database - Record Pool (www.recordpool.org.uk); organises local, regional and national meetings including supporting the annual Herpetofauna Workers' Meeting; and is the first point of contact for national representation by ARG UK.
+Angela is also secretary of OxARG.

 Trustees

-Following our conversion to a CIO in February 2016, ARG UK is now guided by a Board of Trustees comprising a Chair, Vice-chair, Treasurer, Secretary, supported by ARG representatives and advisors.
-The Trustees meet twice a year, normally in January/February (at the Herpetofauna Workers' Meeting) and October.
+ARG UK is guided by a Board of Trustees comprising a Chair, Vice-chair, Treasurer, Secretary, supported by ARG representatives and advisors.
+The Trustees meet three times a year, normally in January, July and October.

 Chris Monk